OpenStickCommunity/Site/latency_testing/README.md

 ## Summary

 <p>
   This section provides a transparent overview of how we do latency testing for the GP2040-CE project.
-It includes information about the hardware setup we use as well has how we calculate our results and copies of those results.
+It includes information about the hardware setup we use, our results, as well has how we calculate our results.
 </p>

 <p>